 Val D’isere shares 300 km of runs with Tignes.
 Expect dramatic off-piste, skiable glaciers, heli-skiing and the famous La Face run from the 1992 Winter Olympics.
 Val’s skiing and snowboarding is exciting, challenging and hard to beat – just like it’s nightlife.

 If the five star hotels are out of your price range you can still visit one of the best luxury ski resorts in Europe.
-For example, the catered ski chalets by Ski Bonjour are affordable and make for great skiing and snowboarding holidays in Val d’Isere.
+For example, many of the luxury ski hotels from SNO are affordable and make for great skiing and snowboarding holidays in Val d’Isere.

 A rural resort, rich in luxuries, Gstaad boasts classic wood farmhouses and clusters of pines overlooked by the legendary Palace Hotel.
 The Ritz of the Alps, it has hosted the biggest names in music, film, politics and fashion and its opulent New Year’s Eve party costs over a grand a ticket.